-In connection with sales and other transfers of the common units, we may enter into hedging transactions with broker-dealers.
+In connection with sales and other transfers of the common units, KKR Holdings may enter into hedging transactions with brokerdealers.
 These broker-dealers may in turn engage in short sales of the common units in the course of hedging their positions.
-We may also sell the common units short and deliver common units to close out short positions, or loan or pledge common units to broker-dealers that in turn may sell the common units.
+KKR Holdings may also sell the common units short and deliver common units to close out short positions, or loan or pledge common units to broker-dealers that in turn may sell the common units.

-We may also enter into option or other transactions with broker-dealers that require the delivery by such broker-dealers of the common units which may be resold thereafter pursuant to this prospectus if the common units are delivered by us.
+KKR Holdings may also enter into option or other transactions with broker-dealers that require the delivery by such broker-dealers of the common units which may be resold thereafter pursuant to this prospectus if the common units are delivered by KKR Holdings.

-We might not sell or otherwise transfer all of the common units offered by us pursuant to this prospectus.
-In addition, we cannot assure you that we will not transfer the common units by other means not described in this prospectus.
+KKR Holdings might not sell or otherwise transfer all of the common units offered by it pursuant to this prospectus.
+In addition, we cannot assure you that KKR Holdings will not transfer the common units by other means not described in this prospectus.

-To the extent required, in the event any arrangement is entered into with any agent, underwriter or broker-dealer for the sale of the common units through a block trade, special offering, exchange distribution or secondary distribution or a purchase by any agent, underwriter or broker-dealer(s), specific common stock to be sold, the respective purchase prices and public offering prices, any applicable commissions or discounts, and other facts material to the transaction will be set forth in a supplement to this prospectus or a post-effective amendment to the registration statement of which this prospectus is a part, as appropriate.
+To the extent required, upon being notified by KKR Holdings that any arrangement has been entered into with any agent, underwriter or broker-dealer for the sale of the common units through a block trade, special offering, exchange distribution or secondary distribution or a purchase by any agent, underwriter or broker-dealer(s), the name of the participating agent, underwriter or broker-dealer(s), specific common stock to be sold, the respective purchase prices and public offering prices, any applicable commissions or discounts, and other facts material to the transaction will be set forth in a supplement to this prospectus or a post-effective amendment to the registration statement of which this prospectus is a part, as appropriate.

-We may from time to time pledge or grant a security interest in some or all of the common units and, if we default in the performance of its secured obligation, the pledgees or secured parties may offer and sell the common units from time to time under this prospectus; however, in the event of a pledge or the default on the performance of a secured obligation by us, in order for the common units to be sold under cover of this registration statement, of which this prospectus forms a part, unless permitted by law, we must file an amendment to this registration statement under applicable provisions of the Securities Act to include the pledgee, transferee, secured party or other successors in interest as selling stockholders under this prospectus.
+KKR Holdings may from time to time pledge or grant a security interest in some or all of the common units and, if KKR Holdings defaults in the performance of its secured obligation, the pledgees or secured parties may offer and sell the common units from time to time under this prospectus; however, in the event of a pledge or the default on the performance of a secured obligation by KKR Holdings, in order for the common units to be sold under cover of this registration statement, of which this prospectus forms a part, unless permitted by law, we must file an amendment to this registration statement under applicable provisions of the Securities Act to include the pledgee, transferee, secured party or other successors in interest as selling stockholders under this prospectus.